Analysis of the Risk-Sharing Principal-Agent problem through the Reverse-H{\"o}lder inequality: Introduction

+In this paper we aim to bring to light a result that is at the crossroads of these three conclusions.
+Indeed, we consider a Principal who owns a firm (or a portfolio) whose wealth is subject to uncertainty and an Agent to whom a wage is offered in exchange for a participation to the firm (and we also refer the reader to \cite{CZ12} and \cite{CWZ05} for more details).
+Their respective utilities $U_P$ and $U_A$ are CARA utilities defined as:

+where $\gamma_P$ and $\gamma_A$ are two fixed risk aversion coefficients.
+In a single period setting, in order to reduce his exposure to uncertainty, the Principal hires the Agent at time $t=0$ in a take-it-or-leave-it contract in which (if accepted) the Agent is asked to produce an effort $a \geq 0$ at time $t=0$ in return for the payment of a wage $W$ at time $t=1$.
+The wealth of the Agent then becomes $X^a$ at time $t=1$ with

-where $x_0$ is the initial wealth at time $t=0$ and $B$ is a standard Gaussian random variable modelling the stochastic exposure of the Principal.
+where $x_0$ is the initial wealth at time $t=0$ and $B$ is a square-integrable random variable modeling the stochastic exposure of the Principal.
 Note that in this simple model, we assume that the Principal fully observes both the outcome $X^a$ (at time $t=1$) and the action $a$ of the Agent, meaning that the Principal actually dictates this action to the Agent. \footnote{A typical example of such a situation is when the Agent is the Principal himself, meaning that as a manager of the firm, the Principal decides his level of work and the salary he pays himself for it.
-Note that as the Principal decides of the action of the agent, this action must be a positive effort in the firm as $a<0$ would mean that the Agent would sabotage the firm, which of course does not make any sense.} \\\\

-To model the cost of effort for the Agent, we introduce a function $\kappa$ defined on $\R_+$ and chosen to be strictly convex, continuous, non-decreasing and such that its first derivative is inversible (the reason for these hypotheses will become clear in Section 2).
+Note that as the Principal decides of the action of the agent, this action must be a positive effort in the firm as $a<0$ would mean that the Agent would sabotage the firm, which of course does not make any sense.
+Another example is a monopoly type situation. } To model the cost of effort for the Agent, we introduce a function $\kappa$ defined on $\R_+$ and chosen to be strictly convex, continuous and non-decreasing.
 A simple example of such a function is the quadratic cost function which, for a fixed constant $K>0$, is defined for any $x$ in $\R_+$ as $\kappa(x) = K\frac{|x|^2}{2}.$ \\\\\

-As specified earlier, the contract (which from now will be modelled by the pair (action,wage)$=(a,W)$) is a take-it-or-leave-it contract that will be accepted by the Agent if a Participation Constraint (PC) condition (or reservation utility constraint) given below is satisfied :
+An important remark is that the contract (which from now on will be modeled by the pair (wage, action)$=(W,a)$) is a take-it-or-leave-it contract that will be accepted by the Agent if a Participation Constraint (PC) condition (or reservation utility constraint) given below is satisfied :